ovh/docs/pages/web/hosting/sql_database_export/guide.en-gb.md

 ![databasedump](images/database-dump-step5.png){.thumbnail}

-### Retrieve a backup from the phpMyAdmin web interface
+### Retrieve a backup via the phpMyAdmin web interface

 To do this, log in to *phpMyAdmin*.
 To find the access link for this interface, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/en/&ovhSubsidiary=en){.external} , then go to the `Web Cloud`{.action} section.
 In the left-hand column, click `Hosting plans`{.action}, then choose the name of the web hosting plan concerned.
 Go to the `Databases`{.action} tab.